 The best way to avoid plagiarism is to avoid situations where you may be at risk of plagiarising in your work.
 Make sure that you have read the College’s plagiarism policy and reference all sources correctly as you write your work.
 Do not leave your references to the last minute as this is often the cause of inaccurate references.

-If you don’t know how to reference correctly, you should speak to your tutor or Librarian Hannah or consult the College’s referencing guide.
+If you don’t know how to reference correctly, you should speak to your tutor or Librarian Anysia or consult the College’s referencing guide.